quynhnn-vn/redux-Narutopedia/README.md

-# React Redux Project: News Reader
+# React Redux Project: Narutopedia
 Practicing using Redux Toolkit by creating a news reader app:
 - The app fetches and displays a list of all articles in their preview form.
 - It fetches and displays the current article which can be selected and changed by user.